fuzziqersoftware/newserv/README.md

     * `$warp <area-id>`: Warps yourself to the given area.
     * `$next`: Warps yourself to the next area.
     * `$swa`: Enables or disables switch assist.
 When enabled, the server will attempt to automatically unlock two-player doors in solo games if you step on both switches sequentially.
-    * `$item <data>`: Sets the next item to be dropped from an enemy or box.
+    * `$item <data>` (or `$i <data>`): Create an item.
 Item codes are 16 hex bytes; at least 2 bytes must be specified, and all unspecified bytes are zeroes.
-If you are on the proxy server, you must be the game leader and not using Blue Burst for this command to work.
-On the game server, this command works for all versions, and you do not have to be the game leader.
+If you are on the proxy server, you must not be using Blue Burst for this command to work.
+On the game server, this command works for all versions.

 * Configuration commands
     * `$event <event>`: Sets the current holiday event in the current lobby.
 Holiday events are documented in the "Using $event" item in the information menu.
 If you're on the proxy server, this applies to all lobbies and games you join, but only you will see the new event - other players will not.